claudijo/bits-n-pieces/README.md

             `-- test.js
 ```

-The `package.json` file must include an organization scoped `name` and a `publishConfig` directive that
+The `package.json` file must include an user/organization scoped `name` and a `publishConfig` directive that
 grants public access.
 The main file should point to the entry point file in the `dist` folder.
 See
 minimal example below.